etsy/deployinator/README.md

 This demo assumes you are using bundler to install deployinator.
 If you aren't you can skip the bundler steps.

-- Create a directory for your project. `mkdir test_stacks`
+- Create a directory for your project to hold your specific code (outside of the gem and this will be your own internal repository). `mkdir test_stacks`

 - Create a Gemfile for bundler: